 Below is the distribution of load for the entire Harness SaaS platform over a 1 hour period.
 Clearly, the number of samples is not enough to be normally distributed

 The distribution of load over 3 days comes closer to being normally distributed (see chart below).
 Note that when you go down to the transaction levels, your time window needs to be much longer-at least a few months:

 Distribution of Calls/min (3-day window)

 Like the trend-based approach above, the distribution approach fails to capture seasonality and randomness.
 It also discounts any patterns, since the alert is driven by a single observation.
 Let’s look at a concrete example.

 The chart above captures the load on an application we monitor over a 1-hour window during an outage.
 The green circle depicts normal load for this time of the day, and the red circle shows the load dropping, with the drop persisting for a long while.
 At 8:15 am, the application finally spikes and crashes.
-The drop here was actually indicative of an ongoing problem which resulted in the crash later.
+The drop here was actually indicative of an ongoing problem that resulted in the crash later.

 You can see the distribution of load for this application over the last 3 days preceding the crash.
 The distribution is centered around a mean of 10,500 calls/min with a single standard deviation range falling between 6500 calls/min to 14,500 calls/min, as depicted by the blue box plot (just over the X-axis).

 With the standard deviation strategy, alerts are typically triggered when the observed values are beyond three standard deviations, which is calls/min > 20,000 or calls/min < 2,500.